google/WebFundamentals/src/content/en/updates/posts/2016/06/webrtc-ecdsa.markdown

 Until recently, WebRTC used RSA-1024 keys for certificates.
 There are several disadvantages with these keys:

-* Generating RSA-1024 keys adds up to around 1000ms to call setup time.
+* Generating RSA-1024 keys can add up to around 1000ms in call setup time.
 * 1024-bit RSA keys do not provide adequate cryptographic strength.

 Because certificate generation with RSA-1024 is slow, some mobile apps have resorted to preparing certificates in advance or reusing them.